aleksas/interferometer/README.md

+# Current version does not work due to critical errors in schematics

 # Self mixing interferometer
 Schematic designs and theoretical simulation to aid in building a self mixing optical interferometer.
 Theoretical explanation of pcb purpose and circuit part choices explained in [this document](./documents/Laser_diode_modulation.pdf) (skip simulation details).